Pumpokol language: Sources

+Current knowledge of the Pumpokol language derives primarily from the records of German travelers D. G. Messerschmidt and G. F. Müller, published by Peter Simon Pallas in his Linguarum totius orbis vocabularia comparativa (1786).
+Additionally, Eugene Helimski published further 18th-century manuscript wordlists of Pumpokol and Kott in 1986.

 Classification

 It has traditionally been viewed as being grouped with Arin in an Arin-Pumpokol subfamily of Southern Yeniseian, but Vajda (2024) challenges this, stating that "Arin, Pumpokol and Kott-Assan display no shared innovations to support them as an opposite "'Southern Yeniseian' branch" of Yeniseian, reflecting only their geographical position rather than a genealogical grouping.
 According to O. Tailleur, it should be considered a dialect of the Ket language, as most materials labeled 'Pumpokol' are in reality of Ketic affiliation, not Pumpokol.
 Furthermore, the term 'Pumpokol' was originally geographic, referring to the name of a town and a former district (volost), originating from pum-poxəl "grassy village".
 Pumpokols and Yughs frequently mixed with each other in the Pumpokol volost.
 This may be the reason for the mislabeling of these words.